 What Happens When You Get Behind on Your Credit Card Payments?

-The default judgment is recorded at the courthouse in the county in which you live.
+The default judgment is recorded at your local county courthouse.
 The judgment accrues interest until it is paid in full.
-In most states, the judgment also attaches to any real estate that you own, or you purchase after the judgment is entered.
+In most states, the judgment also attaches to any real estate that you own or purchase after the judgment is entered via a lien.
 If you sell your property, you must pay the judgment in full from the proceeds of the sale.

-Other Actions a Creditor May Take After Obtaining a Judgment
+Actions a Creditor May Take After Getting a Judgment

-The actions the credit card company takes to collect a judgment debt depends on the company.
+The actions the credit card company takes to collect a judgment debt will depend on the company.
 Some credit card companies and debt collectors pursue judgment debts aggressively.
 That’s because they can afford to have full-time attorneys working on their behalf.
-In some cases, a person could lose a substantial portion of his or her income in wage garnishments or lose property to satisfy a judgment debt.
+In some cases, a person could lose a substantial portion of their income in wage garnishments or lose property to satisfy a judgment debt.

-Paying the minimum payments on credit cards can cost you thousands of dollars that you do not have to pay.
-In addition, if you miss even one payment, the credit card company could raise your interest rate substantially.
+Paying the minimum payments on credit cards can cost you thousands of dollars that you don't have to pay.
+Also, if you miss even one payment, the credit card company could raise your interest rate substantially.
 For most people, credit card debt is the main reason they need to seek debt relief.

-Credit card debt is typically considered an “unsecured” debt.
+Credit card debt is typically considered unsecured debt.
 This means that you don’t have property securing the amount that you owe.
-This property would usually be traded in to repay the amount that you owe.
-In other words, if you do not pay the credit card debt, the company cannot repossess your property or foreclose on your home.
+Contrast this with a secured debt like a mortgage.
+If you defaulted on your mortgage, your lender could take your home or property through foreclosure to repay the amount that you owe.
+But with unsecured debt like credit card debt, if you don't pay, the company cannot repossess your property or foreclose on your home.
 Instead, you’re simply on the hook to pay back the money that you owe.

-However, a credit card company may obtain a personal judgment by filing a debt collection lawsuit.
-If the company is successful in obtaining a judgment, the credit card company may take actions to collect the debt that could affect your property and income.
+That said, a credit card company can get a personal judgment by filing a debt collection lawsuit.
+If the company is successful in obtaining a judgment, the credit card company may take action to collect the debt that could affect your property and income.